d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-scoring-functions.md

 ## Summary

 In this section we introduced the two key attention scoring functions: dot product and additive attention.
 They are effective tools for aggregating across sequences of variable length.
 In particular, the dot product attention is the mainstay of modern Transformer architectures.
 When queries and keys are vectors of different lengths, we can use the additive attention scoring function instead.
 Optimizing these layers is one of the key areas of advance in recent years.
-For instance, [Nvidia's Transformer Library](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html) and Megatron :cite:`shoeybi2019megatron` crucially rely on efficient variants of the attention mechanism.
+For instance, [NVIDIA's Transformer Library](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html) and Megatron :cite:`shoeybi2019megatron` crucially rely on efficient variants of the attention mechanism.
 We will dive into this in quite a bit more detail as we review Transformers in later sections.

 ## Exercises